Vazquez favourite to win Uruguay presidential vote as economy shines

 His straight-talking, unpretentious style has made him a popular figure although his groundbreaking legalization of the commercial production and sale of marijuana upset more conservative voters.

-The 79-year-old ex guerrilla last week spurned a $1 million (0.64 million pounds) offer for his beat-up Volkswagen Beetle, which has become a symbol of his modest lifestyle.
+The 79-year-old ex guerrilla last week spurned a $1 million offer for his beat-up Volkswagen Beetle, which has become a symbol of his modest lifestyle.

 During the decade of Broad Front rule, Uruguay's $55 billion has grown an average 5.7 percent annually.